 The Art Of Shaving

-The Art of Shaving – The line-up recently expanded to include more interesting scents.
-My personal opinion is their shaving cream performance is maybe it’s not quite as good as it used to be before a reformulation a few years ago (and admittedly not a particularly good value).
+The Art of Shaving – The line-up recently expanded to include more interesting scents (though they still have an unscented version made for those with sensitive skin).
+My personal opinion is their shaving cream performance is maybe not quite as good as it used to be before a reformulation a few years ago (and admittedly not a particularly good value).
 But I think The Art of Shaving shave creams are more-than-solid performers and their fairly wide availability makes them a “gateway drug” into good shaving.
+They also have a solid line up of other grooming products.

 What Is The Best Shave Cream In Specialty Distribution?

-Here I think you will find most of the best shaving cream available.
+Here I think you will find most of the best shaving cream for men available, especially if you’re using an “old school” razor for a close shave.
 They are designed to be lathered with a shaving brush, though they can be used brushless as well (you just have to use a lot more product).
 Many traditional shaving creams are light years ahead of mass market products and provide an excellent sensory experience as well.
 Don’t let the cost of these products put you off: they are so concentrated that a tub will last for months and months of daily use.
 I think some of “the best of the best” shaving creams include (also in alphabetical order):

 Castle Forbes shaving creams have a reputation of being strongly-scented: I like to say that using their Limes shave cream is like getting hit in the face with a key lime pie 🙂 .
 Without a doubt a luxurious product with outstanding performance (at a commensurate price).